 With regard to the development of the Swiss apprenticeship market during the 2020 pandemic year, the analyses provide an explanation for the initial decline in apprenticeship contract signings at the beginning of the first shutdown and the subsequent catch-up effect.
 Although there is no similar daily data available on apprenticeship supply before, during and after the shutdown, all available data sources indicate that there was no decline in apprenticeship supply in 2020.
 It is also unlikely that there would have been a temporary decline in apprenticeship vacancies during the first shutdown, as such apprenticeships are usually decided on by companies around a year before the start of training and are then also advertised publicly.
-In view of the fact that the course of the number of signed apprenticeship contracts correlates well in time with the search intensity for apprenticeships and assuming that there was a stable supply of apprenticeships in time, we can assume that the pattern of apprenticeship contracts was primarily, if not exclusively, determined by the search intensity of potential new apprentices.
+In view of the fact that the course of the number of signed apprenticeship contracts a stable supply of apprenticeships in time, we can assume that the pattern of apprenticeship contracts was primarily, if not exclusively, determined by the search intensity of potential new apprentices.